jessbrew/math-placement-exam/server/README.md

     - Restart daily at a time that is convenient
     - Allow to run without a user logged in
     - have the pm2 instance call the .bat

+Once all of this is done the backend server will be running on port 3000 and the database will be running on port 1433.